 Back on the hill, the reawakened Nausicaä quickly befriends the wormhandlers.
 Unused to kindness from others, the band of devotees is overjoyed that their new deity cares for them as people.
 Upon being briefed on the state of affairs during her absence, Nausicaä flies off with Chikuku to save Charuka and stop the remaining Dorok survivors from retaliating against Torumekia.
 They arrive at the Dorok encampment to a grisly scene.
 Under Namulith’s new regime, members of old ruling council are being tortured, executed, and thrown into mass graves.

 Nausicaä discovers Charuka still alive and chained to a rock.
-She frees him, then uses Chikuku’s telepathic powers to project a message of peace to the Dorok population, telling them that there is an alternative to the cycle of revenge and hatred that their new emperor is leading them to.
-Seeing psychic visions of a purified future and trusting in Nausicaä as the white bird and the blue-clad one, the Dorok peasantry revolts against Namulith’s guards.
+She frees him, then uses Chikuku’s telepathic powers to project a message of peace to the Dorok population, telling them that there is an alternative to the cycle of revenge and hatred that their new emperor is perpetuating.
+Seeing psychic visions of a purified future and trusting in Nausicaä as the white bird and the blue-clad one, the Dorok peasantry begins to revolt against Namulith’s guards.

-The arrival of the God Warrior from Shuwa halts the fomenting rebellion, and Namulith unleashes his horde of heedra on Nausicaä.
+The arrival of the God Warrior from Shuwa halts the fomenting rebellion, while Namulith unleashes his horde of heedra on Nausicaä.
 She flies away, calling for Mito and the gunship to destroy the ancient weapon from the Seven Days of Fire.
 Unfortunately, the God Warrior proves impervious to conventional weaponry; the attack only succeeds in destroying the protective cocoon that kept it in stasis.
-A new terror has been unleashed into the world.
+An old terror has been unleashed onto the world.

 Chaos ensues.
 The Mani tribe, led by Asbel and Ketcha, helps Nausicaä fend off the heedra so she can go confront Namulith.
 Asbel tosses Nausicaä the God Warrior control stone from Pejitei.
 An unforgettable duel of words and swords ensues: Nausicaä pits her boundless compassion against Namulith and his piercing nihilism.